How to Protect Aircraft During Forced Storage

 Storage begins with cleaning and prepping the aircraft by sealing areas that may be at risk for corrosion and removing excess parts from the fuselage.
 Furthermore, closing off lavatories, galleys, and any other areas that may accumulate moisture is also important.
 Using proper covers and plugs, for example, can guarantee that the engine will not come in contact with any foreign debris or materials while the aircraft is being stored.

 Aircraft covers can prevent rust and corrosion, making them important tools for aircraft protection and preservation.
 Over time, dirt or dust can become acidic and can eat away at engine parts, causing them to corrode.
 This is called foreign object damage or FOD and consists of rocks, sand, metal scraps, or parts of other vehicles that can get sucked into an engine resulting in complete engine failure.
-FOD also includes the possibility of turbine blades being damaged when large birds are ingested into the engine
+FOD also includes the possibility of turbine blades being damaged when large birds are ingested into the engine.

 Share